-Cost-of-Living Adjustments: members (begi adjustments are January 1, 202 cur at the rate of 2.40% per annum for Groups A, C and D members and 1.35% per annum for Group F nning at age 62 for deferred retirements).
-For Group F members retiring after July 1, 2008, cost-of-living e assumed to occur at the rate of 2.55% per annum effective January 1, 2014.
-The January 1, 2020 and 1 COLAs are 1.60% and 0.00%, respectively, for Groups A, C, and D members and for Group F members er July 1, 2008, and 1.00% and 1.00%, respectively, for all other Group F members.
-Mortality Rates: Pre-Retirement .
-Groups A/F 60% of PubG-2010 General Employee Amount-Weighted Above Median, 40% of PubG-2010 General Employee Amount-Weighted with generational projection using scale MP-2019 Group C PubS-2010 Public Safety Employee Amount-Weighted with generational projection using scale MP-2019 Group D 70% of PubG-2010 General Employee Amount-Weighted Above Median, 30% of PubG-2010 General Employee with generational projection using scale MP-2019 Healthy Post-R etirement - Retirees: Groups A/F 109% of PubG-2010 General Healthy Retiree Amount-Weighted with generational projection using scale MP-2019 Group C 40% of PubS-2010 Public Safety Retiree Amount-Weighted Above Median, 60% of PubS-2010 Public Safety Retiree Amount-Weighted with generational projection using scale MP-2019 Group D PubG-2010 General Healthy Retiree Amount-Weighted Above Median with generationa projection using scale MP-2019 Healthy Post-R etirement - Beneficiaries: Groups A/F Pub-2010 Contingent Survivor Amount-Weighted with generational projection using MP-2019 Group C 40% of Pub-2010 Contingent Survivor Amount-Weighted Above Median, 60% of Pub-2010 Contingent Survivor Amount-Weighted with generational projection using MP-2019 Group D Pub-2010 Contingent Survivor Amount-Weighted Above Median with generational projection using MP-2019 Disabled Post- Retirement.
-All Groups PubNS-2010 Non-Safety Disabled Retiree Amount-Weighted Mortality Table with generationa projection using scale MP-2019 mortality experi using the gene years. the generational projection to the ages of members as of the measurement date reasonably reflect the ence of the System as of the measurement date.
-The mortality tables were then adjusted to future years rational projection to reflect future mortality improvement between the measurement date and those 30% of deaths s are assumed to be accidental.
+Cost-of-Living Adjustments: Assumed to occur at the rate of 2.40% per annum for Groups A, C and D members and 1.35% per annum for Group F members (beginning at age 62 for deferred retirements).
+For Group F members retiring after July 1, 2008, cost-of- living adjustments are assumed to occur at the rate of 2.55% per annum effective January 1, 2014.
+The January 1 2020 and January 1, 2021 COLAs are 1.60% and 0.00%, respectively, for Groups A, C, and D members and for Group F members who retired after July 1, 2008, and 1.00% and 1.00%, respectively, for all other Group F members Mortality Rates: Pre-Retirement: Groups A/F 60% of PubG-2010 General Employee Above Median, 40% of PubG-2010 General Employee with generational projection using scale MP-2019 Group C PubS-2010 Public Safety Employee with generational projection using scale MP-2019 Group D 70% of PubG-2010 General Employee Above Median, 30% of PubG-2010 General Employee with generational projection using scale MP-2019 Healthy Post-Retirement - Retirees: Groups A/F 109% of PubG-2010 General Healthy Retiree with generational projection using scale MP-2019 Group C 40% of PubS-2010 Public Safety Retiree Above Median, 60% of PubS-2010 Public Safety Retiree with generational projection using scale MP-2019 Group D PubG-2010 General Healthy Retiree Above Median with generationa projection using scale MP-2019 Healthy Post-Retirement - Beneficiaries: Groups A/F Pub-2010 Contingent Survivor with generational projection using MP-2019 Group C 40% of Pub-2010 Contingent Survivor Above Median, 60% of Pub-2010 Contingent Survivor with generational projection using MP-2019 Group D Pub-2010 Contingent Survivor Above Median with generational projection using MP-2019 Disabled Post-Retirement.
+All Groups PubNS-2010 Non-Safety Disabled Retiree Mortality Table with generationa projection using scale MP-2019 The tables with the generational projection to the ages of members as of the measurement date reasonably reflect the mortality experience of the System as of the measurement date.
+The mortality tables were then adjusted to future years using the generational projection to reflect future mortality improvement between the measurement date and those years.
+30% of deaths are assumed to be accidental.